Introduction

 What a useful meeting summary template should include

-A practical meeting summary template is usually built around a compact set of sections: meeting topic and date, one-line summary, key points or takeaways, decisions or conclusions, open questions, and next steps if needed.
+A practical meeting summary template is usually built around a compact set of sections:

-Some teams also benefit from a short context line or a link back to fuller notes, but the summary itself should stay selective.
+Some teams also benefit from a short context line or a link back to fuller notes.
+But the summary itself should stay selective.

 The useful version is not a miniature transcript.
 It is a document shaped around what the team is likely to need on the second or third read.
+That is where meeting summaries start becoming helpful instead of merely complete.

 A reusable meeting summary template